How To: Preserve a Carved Pumpkin

 No amount of candy corn can make up for the moment you realize that your carefully carved pumpkin’s smile has turned into a rotting grimace just as the trick-or-treaters start showing up at the door.
 The freshest pumpkin is carved October 31, so if you are tempted to start the festivities earlier, follow this advice for how to preserve a carved pumpkin.
 With it, you’ll have a plump pumpkin to greet the neighborhood kids once the big day arrives.

 First, completely hollow out your pumpkin.

-With a keyhole saw, either take off the top of the pumpkin (best if you intend to put a candle inside), or make a hole in the back.
+With a keyhole saw, either take off the top of the pumpkin (best if you intend to put a candle inside) or make a hole in the back.
 Then dig out the pumpkin pulp with a scraping tool—a spoon can do, but it helps to have something with a sharp edge or teeth.
-Be sure to remove one hundred percent of the pumpkin guts.
-Carve the gourd by affixing a stencil and using an awl—or another thin, sharp tool—to outline the pattern with small holes before cutting.
-Then dig in carefully with a miniature saw or sharp knife to complete the Jack-o’-Lantern’s face.
-Even a drill can double as a carving tool—use a ½ inch or ¾ spade bit for making the eyes.
+Be sure to remove 100 percent of the pumpkin guts, because any that remains could make a bed for mold and mildew growth.

 After bleach application, blot again with the paper towel to catch any residual moisture, then start smearing petroleum jelly—just a thin layer—on the interior, the cut-out spots, and the lid.
 The jelly provides a barrier to keep bacteria from reaching the flesh.

 Now that you’ve preserved your pumpkin, you’re ready for trick-or-treaters!
 For tips on warding off Halloween pranksters this season, check out this video: